damianhakert/damianhakert.github.io/source/posts/2017-02-09-gitlab-issue-bash-march-2017.html.md

 description: "We're on a mission to blitz GitLab's open issues and we need your help!"
 ---

-There are currently over XXXX open issues on GitLab CE, and we need your help to sort them out!
-We have over XXXX GitLab contributors, and we want everyone to be able to find issues to work on.
+There are currently over 6000 open issues on GitLab CE, and we need your help to sort them out!
+We have over 1500 [GitLab contributors](http://contributors.gitlab.com/contributors/), and we want everyone to be able to find issues to work on.

 Of course, the best contributors will be prized with XXXX,